-While the Dutch were mostly eating bread with hagelslag for breakfast until fairly recently, the last few years have seen a trend in international brunch culture.
-Spearheaded by the Australian and New Zealand immigrants, there are now a handful of great places offering breakfast and brunch dishes from the world over.
+While the Dutch were mostly eating bread with hagelslag for breakfast until fairly recently, the last decade has seen a trend in international brunch culture.
+Spearheaded by the Australian and New Zealand immigrants, there are now a plethora of great places offering breakfast and brunch dishes from the world over.
 These are my top picks of the places serving the best brunch in Amsterdam.

-I first discovered Little Collins’ excellent line in international brunch dishes, from kedgeree to shakshuka, at their original location in de Pijp.
-But I later discovered they do dinner as well – and they now have a new location in West, too.
+I first discovered Little Collins’ excellent line in international brunch dishes, from kedgeree to waffles, at their original location in de Pijp.
+But I later discovered they do dinner as well – and they now have a location in West, too.
 The menu is very international, which I would usually avoid, but they do so many things well.
 The chef is Australian, and of course Australian cuisine is a melting pot of influences from Europe, Asia, America… you name it.
-I usually order a rhubarb bellini and/or a coffee while I’m waiting for brunch – and you can’t go wrong with one of their Asian dishes, like smoked tofu or pork belly with kimchi.
+I usually order a rhubarb bellini and/or a coffee while I’m waiting for brunch.
+You can’t go wrong with one of their Asian dishes, like smoked tofu or pork belly with kimchi, or one of their Middle Eastern brunch classics like cilbir or shakshuka.
 Little Collins was the first to bring Antipodean brunch culture to Amsterdam, and a few other copycats have sprung up since – but none are as good as the original!

 Despite the fact that Gartine is sandwiched between the Kalverstraat and the Rokin in the centre of town, it has its own moestuin (allotment) in which they grow much of the produce you’ll eat at the restaurant.
 I should more properly call it a “tearoom”, as it’s open for breakfast, lunch and afternoon tea, but not dinner.
 The location is delicate and classy, but in an old-fashioned way – as if your grandma had taken a degree in interior design.
 The food is likewise: eggs benedict with salmon for breakfast, crayfish rillettes for lunch, and a plethora of tarts and cupcakes at tea time.